Latest posts by Brad Smith (see all)

 That’s a pretty good deal.
 But not as good as WhiteSmoke.

-I opted for the upgrade top make sure I had full access for this review, and that still only cost me $9.95/month (or $119.88 total).
+I opted for the upgrade to make sure I had full access to the app browser extension spelling and plagiarism tools for this review, and that still only cost me $9.95/month (or $119.88 total).
+Many Mac users would choose to do the same.

 Grammarly vs. WhiteSmoke: Which One Wins?